Connecting via the MCP Server

 Using Project Keys

 You can reference issues by their project key instead of UUID.
-For example, pass BUG-7 to get_issue to retrieve that bug directly.
-Use the project_key filter in list_issues to find all issues with a given prefix (e.g., all BUG-* issues).
+For example, pass BUG-7 to the get operation to retrieve that bug directly.
+Use the project_key filter to find all issues with a given prefix.

 Security Notes